datastax/nodejs-driver/doc/changelog/README.md

 - [NODEJS-395] - Per-query (and per-batch) keyspace support
 - [NODEJS-407] - Add NO\_COMPACT option
 - [NODEJS-412] - Log driver version on Client.connect
-- [NODEJS-431] - Consider using OPTIONS for heatbeats instead of 'select key from system.local'
+- [NODEJS-431] - Consider using OPTIONS for heartbeats instead of 'select key from system.local'
 - [NODEJS-434] - DETERMINISTIC and MONOTONIC Clauses for Function and Aggregate

 ### Bug fixes